Painting on Location

 Day 3, Corrected all of yesterdays errors with white from 10 to 11:30.

 Adding smaller tree branches now, I want to get a lot of them.
-I can always block out the areas the have leaves over them.
+I can always block out the areas of branches that have leaves over them.
 I paint a tree in 3 area parts; the inside back of the shell, the middle area with the branches and the front, the outside foreground shell of leaves or flowers.
 I will add more to the back area next.
 By jumping between the back shell colors and middle branches the tree takes shape.

 The texture of the small flowers is small , too small for just a brush.
 I grabbed a sponge and picked pieces out of it until I had a nice veritable surface and started dabbing, sky color over solid purple areas and purple flowers over the sky.